AllanRoz/NJIT-CS351-RSA-Encryption/README.md

 A website to learn about the RSA Algorithm and how it works, and a calculator to test key generation.

 Reasons why I made this:
-* Extra credit project NJIT CS-351 class.
+* Extra credit project for NJIT CS-351 class.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>